Arizona Coyotes Logo

 Arizona Coyotes Logo 2014

-With the franchise’s relocation to the Arizona Desert, the club decided to keep the sandy coyote as the area’s original inhabitant.
-Therefore, after moving and renaming, athletes use the old symbols.
+Having moved to the Arizona desert, the club decided to keep the sand coyote as a native inhabitant of this area.
+Therefore, after moving and renaming, the athletes use the old symbolism.

 2021 – today